-3.1.2 Reported Bandwidths for Napster Peers

-Figure 4 illustrates the breakdown of the Napster peers with respect to their voluntarily reported bandwidths; the bandwidth that is reported is selected by the user during the installation of the Napster client software.
+3.1.2 Reported Bandwidths for Napster Peers In contrast to Figure 6 that reports measured peer bandwidths, Figure 7 illustrates the breakdown of Napster peers with respect to their voluntarily reported bandwidths; the bandwidth that is reported is selected by the user during the installation of the Napster client software.
 (Peers that report "Unknown" bandwidth have been excluded in the right graph.)